 - First, your information must be current with the Department of Motor Vehicles (DMV).
 Have you updated your address with the DMV?
 If not, first update your address for free on the DMV’s website.
 Name changes cannot be completed online with the DMV; you must go to a DMV office in order to complete the name change.

 - Second, once your address and name are up-to-date with the DMV, go to MyVote in order to update your voter registration.
 Your voter registration information is not updated until you go to MyVote and complete the registration process.

 3. REGISTER IN PERSON AT ANY MILWAUKEE PUBLIC LIBRARY

 4. REGISTER AT YOUR VOTING SITE ON ELECTION DAY

 Any person registering to vote and voting on Election Day must have lived at their current address for at least 28 days before the election with no present intent to move and must provide an acceptable proof of residence document from the list below.

 ACCEPTABLE PROOF OF RESIDENCE DOCUMENTS:

-2013 Wisconsin Act 182 went into effect on April 4, 2014.
-Act 182 requires that ALL voters provide a document establishing their proof of residence as part of the voter registration application.
+All voters must provide a document that proves their address as part of the voter registration application.
 The requirement applies to all electors who are not military or permanent absentee voters.
 Any document used as a proof of residence MUST include:

 - Your current and complete name